 That PG Rating

 If you’ve haven’t read the book yet, spoiler.
 This movie is about Giants.
 Giants like to eat people, little children in fact.
 So before you even step into the theater, you’re going to have to dive headfirst into the land of folklore and fantasy.
 But don’t worry.
 You won’t actually be seeing any horrific Giants eating children – though it is certainly implied many, many times.
+Is the BFG ok for children?
+Let’s break down that PG age rating for kids.

+Language.
 Thankfully, there’s NO language to report in this movie.
 That already gives me a sigh of relief.

+Adult Themes and Violence.
 Larger themes focus on friendship, redefining family, and stereotyping.
 The thorn in the PG rating would have to lie in the big (pun intended) theme of bullying.
 The BFG is bullied by the other larger giants in more horrible ways than one.
 And at times, it made me wince.
 Throwing punches, heavy vehicles and even The BFG himself in the air – the giants thoroughly enjoy picking on “the little guy.”
 And if that’s not something you want your child exposed to yet, then this is NOT the movie for them.

 As for my 7 year old that has read this book in under 3 weeks with fervor, I cannot wait to take him.
 But he’s also of advanced reading age, understanding the concepts of fantasy vs. reality and having the ability to handle deeper emotional circumstances.
 I highly recommend screening the movie first if you’re on the fence.
 And I certainly will not be bringing my 3 year old to this one.
 With the giants on the brink of nightmare status, and enough slow character building moments to get her bored and running around the theater, this is NOT the movie for her.